 Corona, CA - 12

 Pole Position Raceway proudly uses the number two in its marketing and logo for a variety of reasons - most notably it was the permanent number issued to Jeremy McGrath during his dominance of AMA Supercross.
 McGrath is one of our founders, and coincidentally the number two was the same number used by former NASCAR Champ Kurt Busch when he got involved with our chain of indoor kart tracks.

 The term arrive & drive has been used to describe our standard races.
 This is for people who simply walk-in to our facilities without being part of a group event or birthday party who are entered into standard Adult, Youth or Junior races on a first-come, first-served basis.

 Our most-common race format is Arrive & Drive for those who want to race on a first-come, first-served basis, either as an individual or a small group of friends.
 Our group races are for larger groups who reserve race times and choose from one of our many race packages such as the Pole Position Challenge, Grand Prix or SuperPole.

 No, there is not a weight limit.
 The karts can handle anyone who fits, and we have had racers as tall as 7-foot, two-inches races at Pole Position Raceway.

 Yes, for group events such as birthday and bachelor parties, along with our Pole Position Challenge, Grand Prix and SuperPole race formats, and corporate events.
 Contact us today to plan an exciting event you won't forget!

 No. We pride ourselves on producing a real racing experience and we want every participant to have control of their own kart.

-Yes, we have 1 hand-control go kart at the following locaitons: Corona, Murrieta, Las Vegas, Jersey City and Oklahoma City.
+Yes, we have 1 hand-controlled go kart at each of the following locations: Corona, Des Monies & Las Vegas.